Gallows Corner: Flyover

+The junction was closed to normal traffic on 23 June 2025 to enable the life expired flyover to be completely demolished and rebuilt on the original foundations, it was expected to re-open in September 2025.
+This has led to "long queues and significant delays" both locally and in the wider area bounded by the M25, M11 and A13.
+In August, Transport for London confirmed that the works would continue until October at the earliest.

 Roundabout

 The junction has an above-average number of collisions.
 Transport for London has put forward proposals to make the junction safer by changing the roundabout layout, adding new white lines and guidance markings, and extending the reduced speed limits on the approaches to the junction.
 Works were expected to start during spring 2018.

 Works did not, however, commence in 2018; the local radio station Time 107.5 reported in July 2021 that TfL was planning to submit a bid to the Department of Transport in Spring 2022 to access £50m of Government funding to address the issues with the junction.
+In 2025 work began to make improvements to the roundabout.
+It is expected it will be totally closed from June - September for work to be done.

 In media

 The junction is referred to in the film Layer Cake.